isomerpages/nea-sgclean/index.md

             - title: RESOURCES
               url: /resources/advisories/
     - infopic:
-        title: Let's be socially responsible.
+        title: Adopt the 7 habits of good public hygiene
         subtitle:
-        description: There are simple, everyday steps that everyone can take to improve our hygiene standards.
+        description: These are simple, everyday steps that everyone can take to improve our hygiene standards.
-        button: Adopt the 7 habits of good public hygiene
+        button: Learn how to adopt them
         url: /resources/advisories/
-        image: /images/tablewipe2.jpg
+        image: /images/tablewipe.jpg
         alt: Adopt the 7 habits of good public hygiene
     - infopic:
         title: The SG Clean quality mark